openhwgroup/programs/cores/cv32e40p/user_manual/source/control_status_registers.rst

   When an exception is encountered in user-mode, the core jumps to the corresponding handler using the content of the UTVEC[31:8] as base address.
 Only 8-byte aligned addresses are allowed.
-The only mode supported is vectorized interrupt, thus the bits 1:0 are hardwired to
-  01. *Note that PULP/issimo does not support USER interrupts.*
+Both direct mode and vectored mode are supported.

   Table 10: UTVEC